Creating bases of women's solidarity: A study of the grassroots credit groups of the Working Women's Forum in India

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Azad, Nandini, "Creating bases of women's solidarity: A study of the grassroots credit groups of the Working Women's Forum in India" (1987).
 Anthropology - Dissertations.
-Paper 65.
+65.